jshores281/jshores281/README.md

 # Welcome to the Data Arsenal.

-### This page is dedicated to building server-side tools used for personal insight and attaining the ability to achieve what other software tools cannot.
+### This page is dedicated to building server-side tools used for personal insights, enhancing data analysis skills and creating ideas.

 <br>